andybrown668/strongdm-gnome-shell-extension/README.md

 Future:
 * use ```sdm status``` Tags to layout the menu structure
 * convince StrongDM to add an option - ```sdm status --json --watch``` - to return a json stream of status
+* get a fancy panel icon from StrongDM

 https://extensions.gnome.org/extension/4836/strongdm/